An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 What is the cheapest way to get backup power from my solar system?

 The most cost-effective path is adding a single battery paired with a “critical loads” sub-panel.
 Rather than trying to back up the whole house (which requires multiple batteries), you only keep the essentials running.
-This typically costs $8,000–$10,000 installed — before the 30% Federal Tax Credit — compared to $20,000+ for a whole-home solution.
+This typically costs about $8,000–$10,000 installed, depending on battery size, installation complexity, and available local incentives, compared to $20,000+ for a whole-home solution.